 Hold your baby right after birth.
 The first hour (or more!) after birth provides a wonderful opportunity to begin skin-to-skin care.
 If a mother can’t provide skin-to-skin care right away—for example, after a cesarean delivery—the baby’s father can do so.
 (Discuss this option with your health care provider during prenatal visits.)

 Room-in with your baby.
-Rooming-in—having the baby stay in the mother’s room throughout the hospital stay—is becoming typical practice across the United States.
-Rooming-in ensures that you’ll have many opportunities to hold your newborn baby in your arms and skin to skin.
+Rooming-in, where a baby stays in their mother’s room at the hospital and later at home, is becoming a typical practice across the United States.
+Rooming-in ensures that you’ll have many opportunities to hold your newborn in your arms and skin-to-skin.

 Practice babywearing.
 Use a sling, a harness-style carrier, a wrap, or some other type of baby carrier to keep your baby close throughout the day.
 To enhance skin-to-skin contact, keep your baby in a diaper and touch your baby often.
 Moms can consider wearing a bra or tank top when they can.
 If moms would like to use a commercial wrap, they should research which is best for their baby and pay close attention to the manufacturer’s directions.